ibm-bluemix-mobile-services/bms-samples-ios-hellotodo/README.md

 # iOS helloTodo Sample Application for Bluemix Mobile Services
 ---

+> **ATTENTION:** This sample has been deprecated and is no longer supported.
+Please visit [Bluemix Mobile](https://console.ng.bluemix.net/mobile/create-project/) and choose a starter project to add Push, Analytics, and Authentication capabilities to download a working project.

 This helloTodo sample app contains an Objective-C project that communicates with a StrongLoop-based mobile backend that was created with the MobileFirst Services Starter Boilerplate on IBM&reg; Bluemix&reg;.

 You can either watch the video tutorial or follow the instructions that take you step-by-step through the process of creating a mobile backend and running the sample.